-Those joyous summer days spent at Six Flags, or whatever park you were near, are remembered as full of laughter and innocence.
+If you were lucky enough to make regular trips to an amusement park when you were a kid, you likely look back fondly at the joyous summer days spent at Six Flags (or whatever attraction you were near) that were full of laughter and innocence.
 However, if you really think back to those times, then you will remember a bulk of the time inside the park was spent complaining about how long the lines were and how hot the sun was.

-When we we’re much, much younger, our parents’ agitation would grow exponentially with our own impatience until they reached a boiling point and whisked us away around 3 p.m. to avoid the traffic lines that started outside the park.
+If your experience is anything like, mine, a trip to an amusement park typically involved your parents’ agitation growing exponentially with your own impatience until they reached a boiling point that resulted in them forcing you to leave a 3 P.M. to avoid the traffic lines that started outside the park.

-Even without your parents unwanted supervision, the freedom to go alone to these places didn’t really change much.
-Amusement parks were still synonymous with waiting, screaming and baking.
-It didn’t matter which friends you went with, the result were always the same – frustration and agony.
-The group would always disagree on what ride to go on — first or last or somewhere in between.
-It didn’t matter because with that toxic level of heat and anxiety, arguments are inevitable.
+It didn’t matter which friends you went with, the result was always the same: frustration and agony.
+The group would always disagree on what ride to go on at some point; when you’re dealing with toxic levels of heat and anxiety, arguments are inevitable.